realniraj/azure-entra-id-samples/Entra-ID-Managed-Identity-Graph-API-Permission/README.md

  The `sh/` and `ps/` directories contain scripts to `imperatively` create the resources and assign permissions.

  *   **Creation Scripts**: `sh/createUserAssignedManagedIdentiy.sh` and `ps/createUserAssignedManagedIdentiy.ps1` create the resource group and the managed identity.
+ *   **Grant Permission Scripts**: `ps/Grant-GraphPermissionsToManagedIdentity.ps1` grants the Graph API permissions to the identity.
- *   **Permission Scripts**: `sh/assignPermissionsToManagedIdentities.sh` and `ps/assignPermissionsToManagedIdentities.ps1` grant the Graph API permissions to the identity.
+ *   **Remove Permission Scripts**: `sh/removePermissionsFromManagedIdentities.sh` and `ps/removePermissionsFromManagedIdentities.ps1` remove the Graph API permissions from the identity.

  #### How the Permission Script Works